simonegiacomelli/proxmox-firewall-updater/README.md

-# proxmox-firewall-updater
+# Proxmox Firewall Updater

-This script facilitates automatic updates to firewall aliases based on DNS entries, enabling dynamic FQDN firewall rules in Proxmox environments.
-It's designed to ensure that firewall configurations remain synchronized with DNS changes, enhancing security and network management.
+The Proxmox Firewall Updater is a Python script designed to automate the process of updating firewall aliases based on DNS entries.
+This ensures that firewall configurations remain synchronized with DNS changes, enhancing security and network management in Proxmox environments.

-The alias will only be updated if the IP address of the corresponding domain name changes.

-Please note that this script is designed to create and update firewall aliases based on the configuration file, but it does not delete any existing entries.
+The script only updates an alias if the IP address of the corresponding domain name changes.
+It's important to note that while the script creates and updates firewall aliases based on the configuration file, it does not delete any existing entries.
 If an entry in the firewall aliases is no longer needed or if it's not present in the configuration file, the script will not automatically remove it.

 ## Command Line Options

-This script supports two command line options: `--dry-run` and `--verbose`, both optional.
+The script supports two optional command line options:

-- `--dry-run`: Runs the script without making any changes, useful for testing and debugging.
+- `--dry-run`: Executes the script without making any changes.
+This is useful for testing and debugging.
-- `--verbose`: Provides detailed logging of operations, aiding in understanding the script's behavior and troubleshooting.
+- `--verbose`: Provides detailed logging of operations, which can aid in understanding the script's behavior and troubleshooting.

 You can use both options together for a detailed dry run: